-If a parent already gave an exempted gift to a child in the past, thereby making use of the one-time exemption for children between the ages of 18 and 40, this will be deducted from the amount over which this exemption is granted in 2017.
+If a parent already gave an exempted gift to a child in the past, thereby making use of the one-time exemption for children between the ages of 18 and 40, this will be deducted from the amount over which this exemption is granted.

 Putting it in writing

 The gift does not have to be put in writing in an official document, however it may be advisable to do so.

 It may be a good idea when the giver wishes to include an exclusion clause, ensuring that the gift remains with the intended receiver.
 This way it can be avoided that, in the case of a divorce, the receiver’s partner would acquire the right to half of the gift.
 When giving a gift to a child, in some cases the giver may wish to stipulate that the received amount is settled with the inheritance later on.

 Putting everything in writing will help avoid problems and questions in the future.

 Taking into account the complexity of this regulation and the many exceptions that apply, you are strongly advised to seek advice from a civil law notary on its applicability to your specific situation.

 Legal Expat Desk is an information hub that provides the expat community in The Netherlands with information about Dutch law and advice from legal experts.
 As an independent advisory service, we are able to offer multiple perspectives that help you to strengthen your legal position.